awdev1/BluDood-GlanceThing2.0/README.md

 ## Features

 - Desktop companion app with a guided installer
 - Status bar with date and time
-- Spotify controls (play/pause, volume)
+- Spotify controls (play/pause, volume, next/previous, shuffle, repeat) with support for Spotify Free and Premium accounts, featuring synchronized lyrics for supported tracks.
 - Customizable shortcuts to apps
 - Command actions (will be customizable in the future)